 IngramSpark requires that you submit your cover in a single PDF file combining its front, back, and spine.
 If you are not sure how to submit your cover, we recommend using our cover template generator.
 You can submit your covers to bleed size, but this is not part of our cover basics (nor is it included in our cover template generator), so if you submit according to bleed size, your cover’s dimensions will need to be calculated manually.

 You’ll also be able to choose between cover finishes—gloss or matte.
-This is available for all options except for the basic cloth case laminate, which is available in blue or gray.
+This is available for all options.

 Upload Interior and Cover Files to IngramSpark